 This study has been approved by the Research Ethics Committee at Galway University Hospital.
-No persons, who are carrying out this research have a link to the Committee.
+No person who is carrying out this research has a link to the Committee.

 Lawful basis for the research

 This health research is carried out based on the General Data Protection Regulation (Article 6 and Article 9).